 Favorite red wine of the year

 Ktima Driopi, Agiorgitiko, 2013, Nemea.
-It was a great choice to carry this wine all the way from Greece.
+Hard not to be interested in Greek varieties, especially after having visited Northern Greece this summer.
+I carried this bottle all the way from there, and I’m very glad I did that.
 It fills the glass with its deep garnet color.
-It’s so well balanced blended with its high level (14.5%) of alcohol.
-It was full of aromas; plums, blackberries, figs, prunes, nutmeg, blonde tobacco and cloves… It literally created a feast with a barbecue of beef, roasted veggies and sweet potatoes.
+Full of aromas; plums, blackberries, figs, prunes, nutmeg, blonde tobacco and cloves… Definitely high alcohol, but well integrated into its full body.
+Created a feast with a barbecue of beef, roasted veggies and sweet potatoes.

 Favorite dinner out of the year